themsaid/wink/readme.md

 php artisan wink:install
 ```

-Check `config/wink.php` and configure the database connection wink is going to be using, after that go run:
+Check `config/wink.php` and configure the database connection wink is going to be using.
+Then run:

 ```
 php artisan wink:migrate